home-assistant-libs/python-matter-server/README.md

 Make sure your you run the container on the host network.
 The host network interface needs to be in the same network as the Android/iPhone device you are using for commissioning.
-Matter uses link-local multicast protocols which do not work accross different LANs or VLANs.
+Matter uses link-local multicast protocols which do not work across different LANs or VLANs.

 The host network interface needs IPv6 support enabled.